 Complaints about South Australian Government

-South Australian Government agencies are required to comply with the Information Privacy Principles Instruction in the way they manage, collect, use and store personal information.
+South Australian Government agencies must comply with the Information Privacy Principles Instruction and other relevant legislation in the way they manage, collect, use and store personal information.

 If you believe a South Australian Government agency has failed to comply with the Information Privacy Principles Instruction and has breached your privacy you should, in the first instance, contact a senior officer in that agency to try and resolve the issue.